 The monitor outputs are intended for connection to audio amplifiers associated with monitor loudspeakers, or to the inputs of loudspeakers with integrated amplifiers.
 Note that there are two monitor output circuits which are switched, using relays, to the 2-channel A and B output connections.
 Under normal operation only one set of outputs, A or B, will be active at the same time.
-The output which is not active has a short-circuit placed across its connections.
+An output which is not active has a short-circuit placed across its connections.

-Note: While the electronically balanced output circuits are capable of driving loads of 600 ohms or greater, the output level will drop slightly as the load impedance approaches 600 ohms.
+Note: While the Model 58's electronically balanced output circuits are capable of driving loads of 600 ohms or greater, the output level will drop slightly as the load impedance approaches 600 ohms.
 A 0.5dB difference in output level can be expected as the load impedance changes from 10k ohms to 600 ohms.
 This applies to all of the electronically balanced output circuits provided on the Model 58.

 The monitor outputs are electronically balanced and are capable of driving balanced or unbalanced loads of 600 ohms or greater.
 While balanced operation is preferred, unbalanced operation does not pose a problem.
 To connect to an unbalanced load connect the + terminal of the D-sub as signal high, and both the - and shield as the signal low/shield.
-For optimal unbalanced operation, it is important to connect both - and shield together directly on the D-sub, and not at the other end of the harness.
+For optimal unbalanced operation, it is important to connect both - and shield together directly on the D-sub, and not where the cable terminates at the far end.